 This can present you with problems when it comes to scoring your video project.
 You may have to improvise with sound effects accordingly, and this is something you can either look to take care of by hiring a professional or may try to do so yourself.

 Indeed you may choose to use sound effects simply to add suitably ambiance and punch to your film, and not just to replicate the sound that you haven't ably picked up with your video camera or phone.

-When it comes to finding a great soundtrack for the film project, we heartily recommend you look to make use of a good royalty-free music provider.
+When it comes to finding a great soundtrack for the film project, we heartily recommend you look to use a good royalty-free music provider.
 These sites and there are many offer a great selection of tracks and sound effects that are available for a one-off, or subscription, fee.

 This is far cheaper and easier than seeking to secure a license for a mainstream song and will also help you avoid any potential copyright strike or financial penalty that would come with the illegal use of such content.

 When it comes to sound effects, the use of royalty-free music companies is even more of a suitable option.
 These sites offer a large range of sound effects that cover just about every genre you could cover and any situation or scene that is relevant to your film or video.

 The additional benefit from a subscription service is that you can make the overall cost even more effective, especially as a single film project could end up leading to the use of dozens of tracks and effects.

 The sound effects databases offered by these sites are quite astonishing, but fortunately, they offer great searching and tagging functions that make it very easy to pick, test, and choose the ones that work for your purposes.